scalyr/scalyr-agent-2/docs/monitors/kubernetes_monitor.md

     log.config.scalyr.com/include: false

+In an edge case when a short-lived container metadata is not available anymore via K8s API and some logs are found, they will be collected based on `k8s_include_all_containers` flag.

 By default the agent monitors the logs of all pods/containers, and you have to manually exclude pods/containers you don't want.
 You can also set `k8s_include_all_containers: false` in the kubernetes_monitor monitor config section of `agent.d/docker.json`, in which case all containers are